11 min

 I was told that I was very lively, but I wasn't a bad guy.
 Even if I did something naughty, it was within the bounds of the law, I did stupid things, but it never ended up with the police.
 I was never in the correctional facility!
 Wow!
 With the group I was running with, that's success, haha.

-What family do you come from?
+What kind of family do you come from?

 I don't like to say it like that, but I come from an artistic family.
-My grandfather was a director, actor and dancer, and both parents are former archers.
+My grandfather was a director, actor and dancer, and both parents are former bowmen.
 My father is also an academic sculptor who has created huge international works to this day.
 So I was always drawn from dance to breakdance, and now there's stand-up.

 What did you want to be as a child?
 Were you always drawn to dance or comedy?